truefoundry/cognita/README.md

     --port 7997
 ```

-## Setting up .env file:
+### Setting up .env file:

--   Create a `.env` file by copying copy from `env.local.example` set up relavant fields.
+-   Create a `.env` file by copying copy from `compose.env` set up relavant fields.
+You will need to provide `EMBEDDING_SVC_URL` and `RERANKER_SVC_URL` in `.env` file respectively.

-## Executing the Code:
+### Executing the Code:

 -   Now we index the data (`sample-data/creditcards`) by executing the following command from project root:

     ```
     python -m local.ingest
     ```

--   To run the query execute the following command from project root:
-    ```
-    python -m local.run
-    ```
+-   You can also start a FastAPI server: `uvicorn --host 0.0.0.0 --port 8000 backend.server.app:app --reload` Then, Swagger doc will be available at: `http://localhost:8000/` For local version you need not create data sources, collection or index them using API, as it is taken care by `local.metadata.yaml` and `ingest.py` file.
+You can directly try out retrievers endpoint.

+-   To use frontend UI for quering you can go to : `cd frontend` and execute `yarn dev` to start the UI and play around.
+Refer more at frontend [README](./frontend/README.md).
+You can then query the documents using the UI hosted at `http://localhost:5000/`

 > These commands make use of `local.metadata.yaml` file where you setup qdrant collection name, different data source path, and embedder configurations.

-> You can try out different retrievers and queries by importing them from `from backend.modules.query_controllers.example.payload` in `run.py`
+You can try out different retrievers and queries by importing them from `from backend.modules.query_controllers.example.payload` in `run.py`.
+To run the query execute the query script from project root: `python -m local.run`

-> You can also start a FastAPI server: `uvicorn --host 0.0.0.0 --port 8000 backend.server.app:app --reload` Then, Swagger doc will be available at: `http://localhost:8000/` For local version you need not create data sources, collection or index them using API, as it is taken care by `local.metadata.yaml` and `ingest.py` file.
-You can directly try out retrievers endpoint.

-> To use frontend UI for quering you can go to : `cd frontend` and execute `yarn dev` to start the UI and play around.
-Refer more at frontend [README](./frontend/README.md)

 # :hammer_and_pick: Project Architecture